-The National Council for Teacher Education (NCTE) is likely to reduce the duration of Bachelor of Education (B.Ed) course to one year.
-The duration of the course was extended to two years in 2014.
-However, the initiative taken by NCTE did not yield positive results as most of the students are not joining in B.Ed course.
+There has been no decision whatsoever on National Council for Teacher Education (NCTE)'s proposal to reduce the duration of Bachelor of Education (B.Ed) courses inIndia from two years to one year.
+The duration of B. Ed course was extended from 1 year to two years in 2014.
+Since then, the number of applications for B. Ed courses in B. Ed colleges in India have gone down drastically.
+It seems that the initiative taken by NCTE did not yield positive results as most of the students are not joining in B.Ed course.

-Also read: - Doctors’ Association Demands NEET Centre in Kashmir
+Also Read: - Doctors’ Association Demands NEET Centre in Kashmir

-However, some of the college managements were of the opinion that ever since B.Ed course was changed into a duration of two years, students are not joining the course and the demand has declined gradually.
+However, some of the college management were of the opinion that ever since B.Ed course was changed into a duration of two years, students are not joining the course and the demand has declined gradually.

 In Maharashtra, the demand for B.Ed course declined and around 70% of seats are vacant.
 The teachers also demanded to scrap common entrance test for the admission to B.Ed course.
 They pointed that the duration of B.Ed course has barred many students to taking up the course.
 The minimum qualification for B.Ed is Bachelor’s degree.
 Hence, the students are not willing to waste an extra year for studying B.Ed.